Rock Eagle 4-H Environmental Education Program: Where Learning Comes to Life!

 Shaped like a prone bird, the Rock Eagle Mound is a stone effigy.
 Measuring eight feet high at the breast and consisting entirely of milky quartz rocks, it was probably built about 2,000 years ago by Native Americans.
 Many believe it was built for religious or ceremonial purposes.

-Become a Rock Eagle 4-H Environmental Educator!Seasonal Environmental Educators teach 2-hour classes to groups of around 15 students per group.
+Environmental Educators teach 2-hour classes to groups of around 15 students per group.
 There are three class slots a day, typically one in the morning and two in the afternoon.
-Classes fall into four main categories: Ecology, Living History, Team Building, & Outdoor Skills.
+Classes fall into four main categories: lake ecology, living history, outdoor skills, and team building.

 Internships

-Intern positions are identical to the seasonal environmental educator position; however there is an added component of written evaluations and learning objectives.
+Intern positions are identical to the Environmental Educator position; however, there is an added component of written evaluations and learning objectives.
 Interns must be in their senior year of their college experience.

 Time Commitment